Metric theory of relativity (MTR) is the theory that describes transformation

 effect, geodetic precession, etc.

-The calculation of the metric inside the uniformly
+Calculation of metric inside the uniformly accelerated

-duration of the acceleration, which changes the velocity.
-[2] In the accelerated reference frame it is
+acceleration, which changes the velocity.
+[2]

-Besides, there is visual extension of bodies along the direction of
+than in the inertial reference frame.
+Besides, there is visual extension of

-acceleration, shortening of the transverse dimensions and deformation of the
+bodies along the direction of acceleration, shortening of the transverse

-body shape.
-With this in mind, it becomes possible to describe the so-called
+dimensions and deformation of the body shape.
+With this in mind, it becomes

-twin paradox more accurately.
+possible to describe the so-called twin paradox more accurately.

 1.